Breast Lift Surgery in Gurgaon

 Breast lift changes position and shape; breast augmentation changes volume.
 If the nipple is low, points downward, or sits below the fold, a lift is usually needed to move it.
 If the nipple position is acceptable but the breast is small or empty, augmentation or fat transfer may be more relevant.
 Many post-pregnancy patients need both position correction and volume restoration, but lift-and-augmentation is planned carefully because adding too large an implant can increase scar tension and shorten the durability of the lift.

 A breast lift gives a long-lasting reset of breast position, but it does not stop ageing, gravity, pregnancy, breastfeeding, or major weight change.
-Many patients maintain a good shape for 8 to 12 years or longer when weight is stable and supportive bras are used.
+Most patients keep a clearly improved shape for many years.
+A fixed number of years cannot be predicted: some settling of the lower pole in the first year is normal, and how long the correction holds varies with skin quality, breast weight, and weight stability.
 Thin, stretch-marked skin and heavier tissue can stretch sooner.
 Revision is discussed when recurrent sagging, areola stretching, scar widening, or later volume change becomes clinically visible.

 Yes.
 A breast lift is commonly included in a mommy makeover when post-pregnancy breast ptosis is present alongside abdominal skin laxity, rectus diastasis, or liposuction concerns.
 The decision to combine procedures depends on medical fitness, anaesthesia duration, BMI, smoking status, childcare support, and whether the patient can safely manage one larger recovery.
 Some patients are better served by staging breast and abdomen surgery rather than combining everything in one operation.